 Any TCP/IP packet contains two addresses: a unique fixed MAC address, and a unique IP address.

 To communicate on the Internet, computers must have unique identifiers in order to differentiate one computer from another.
 This is accomplished through the assignment of an IP address.
 An IP address is a 32-bit identifier comprised of 4 octets (8-bits), with each octet a number from 0 to 255 and separated by a decimal point.
-For example, Acromag Series 9xxEN I/O Modules use a default IP address of 22.214.171.124.
+For example, Acromag Series 900EN I/O modules connect using a default IP address of 22.214.171.124.

 Every host on a network must have at least one unique IP address.
 A personal computer with more than one network interface card (NIC) will have a unique IP address for every NIC card installed, as each NIC card may function as a node on a network.
 Additionally, all hosts on the same physical network must have the same network prefix.

 IP addresses are divided into separate classes.
 These classes are pre-allocated to organizations that request them in address blocks.
 The three classes used for host groups are Class A, Class B, and Class C: